Recent Rash Of Deadly Gun Violence Linked By Role Of Social Media

 MIAMI (CBSMIAMI) – In the wake of Miami-Dade County’s recent rash of deadly gun violence, South Florida leaders are examining the causes and one issue keeps arising – the role of social media.
 Too often what starts as a feud on Instagram or Facebook quickly escalates into violent retaliation.

 CBS4’s Jim DeFede spoke recently to three community leaders about this phenomenon.
-State Senator Jason Pizzo who tried unsuccessfully to tackle the issue legislatively, former NAACP President Ruban Roberts, and Hilton Napoleon, the legal advisor for the nonprofit group Parents of Murdered Kids.READ MORE: Beloved St. Patrick's Catholic School PE Teacher Gets Special Retirement Send-Off
+State Senator Jason Pizzo who tried unsuccessfully to tackle the issue legislatively, former NAACP President Ruban Roberts, and Hilton Napoleon, the legal advisor for the nonprofit group Parents of Murdered Kids.READ MORE: Deadly Double Shooting In Brownsville Neighborhood

 This is a transcription of part of that conversation which aired on Facing South Florida with Jim DeFede on Sunday, June 6, 2021.